chris-ali/j6dof-flight-sim/README.md

 -Only a simple (single) engine model is implemented for now.
 No engine effects (fuel burn, propeller effects) are modeled yet

--No pause, reset or trim methods are implemented yet.
+-No trim method is implemented yet.

 ##Future Ideas
 -Include different aircraft, defined from a text file, selectable from a GUI